mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 ```
 OSHNARE AND TRAVELLERS
 Travellers should be aware of the sometimes-disproportionate
 responses to waste given by followers of Oshnare.
-The religion’s
+The religion's
 pervasive grip on the population has a widespread effect on
 how they see the world, especially in regard to those visiting the
 planet.
 Whilst on other planets stepping on some moss or plucking